vaultchem/molvault/README.md

 Machine learning (ML) has become a cornerstone of modern drug discovery.
 However, the data used to evaluate the ML models is often confidential.
 This is especially true for the pharmaceutical industry  where new drug candidates 💊 are considered as the most valuable asset.
 Therefore chemical companies are reluctant to share their data with third parties, for instance to use ML services provided by other companies.

-Using *MolVault* Only an encrypted version of the molecule is sent to as server.
-The molecule will remain encrypted EVEN when the prediction is computed.
+Using *MolVault* only an encrypted version of the molecular data is sent to as server.
+The data will remain encrypted EVEN when the prediction is computed.
 Only the party that holds a private key can decrypt the result.

  🪄 **The magic?** 🪄